-The ARC CONTROL WIRE/STICK dial is active in the WIRE, STICK and PIPE modes, and has different functions in these modes.
+The ARC CONTROL WIRE/STICK dial is active in the WIRE, STICK and DOWN HILL PIPE modes, and has different functions in these modes.
 This control is not active in the TIG mode.

-CC-STICK, PIPE modes In these modes, the ARC CONTROL knob sets the short circuit current during stick welding (arcforce).
-Increasing the number from -10 to +10 increases the short circuit current and prevents sticking of the electrode to the plate while welding.
+CC-STICK mode: In this mode, the ARC CONTROL dial sets the short circuit current (arc-force) during stick welding to adjust for a soft or crisp arc.
+Increasing the number from -10 (soft) to +10(crisp) increases the short circuit current and prevents sticking of the electrode to the plate while welding.
 This can also increase spatter.
 It is recommended that the ARC CONTROL be set to the minimum number without electrode sticking.
 Start with a setting at 0.